phuihock/dockerized-odoo/README.md

 Source code is hosted at [https://github.com/phuihock/dockerized-odoo](https://github.com/phuihock/dockerized-odoo).

 ## How to Use This Image
-1. Configuration file is changed by passing a substitute as volume for /opt/openerp/openerp-server.conf.
+1. Configuration file can be changed by passing setting the directory containing openerp-server.conf as volume to the container.
 Example:

-		-v `pwd`/my.conf:/opt/openerp/openerp-server.conf
+		-v `pwd`/conf:/opt/openerp/conf

 1. Addons can be added passed as volume to /opt/openerp/extras.
 Example: